Finglas: Transport

 Finglas is served by a number of bus routes operated by Dublin Bus and Go-Ahead Ireland.
-These include the 9, N4, N6, 40, 40B, 40D, 40E, 83, 83A,140 & 220.
-The main route serving the area is the number 40 which runs between Charlestown Shopping Centre and Liffey Valley via Dublin city centre.
+These include the 23, 24, L89, F1, F2, F3, N2, N4, N6, 40D, 40E, & 220.
+The main route serving the area is the number F3 which runs between Charlestown Shopping Centre and Limekiln Avenue via Dublin city centre.
 A new route, the 40E, was also introduced from Tyrellstown to provide a direct link to the extended Luas Green Line in Broombridge.
-Other routes serving the area include the 17A which runs between Kilbarrack to Blanchardstown, the 140 which runs to Rathmines via the city centre and the 83 which runs to Kimmage via Glasnevin and the city centre.
+Other routes serving the area include the N4 which runs between Point Village to Blanchardstown, the 140 which runs to Rathmines via the city centre and the 83 which runs to Kimmage via Glasnevin and the city centre.
 It is also served by the 88N Nitelink service.
 Two Bus Éireann routes also serve Finglas, passing along the main Finglas Road, including the 103 from Duleek/Kilmoon Cross/Ashbourne to the city centre.

 Representation and governance

 Finglas is in the jurisdiction of Dublin City Council, and for local elections it is part of the Finglas-Ballymun local electoral area.

 Finglas is part of the Dublin North-West constituency for elections to Dáil Éireann.

 The civil parish of Finglas is a civil parish in the barony of Castleknock.